A Commentary on Cain and Lot, (Genesis 4 and 12) First Written, Summer of 2012

 Now God always provides a means to escape total destruction and He even did it for Cain.
 Even after the murder, God gave Cain a chance to acknowledge his sin.
 Cain’s sarcastic response to God showed that his heart was evil.
 More than likely, Cain never had a real heart relationship with God.
 That is why he was so susceptible to temptation from Satan, “the sin crouching at his door.”
 His own degenerative heart prevented him from discerning or ruling over the temptation that ultimately entrapped him in sin.

 Lot is another example of someone who through temptation allowed “sin to crouch at his door.”
 Lot was the nephew of Abraham; he was Abraham’s dead brother Haran’s son.
-Abraham took Lot with him, even though God told him to leave his country and his father’s house and go to the land that He had promised him.
-(Gen 12:1-4) God did not tell Abraham to take Lot with him.
-(That, however, is a story for another day.)
+Abraham took Lot with him, even though did not tell him to take his nephew, Lot.
+God told him to leave his country and his father’s house and go to the land that He had promised him.
+(Genesis 12:1-4) (The Lot scenario is a story for another day.)

 Now, when Lot saw the angels coming, he bowed down to the ground and invited the angels into his house to spend the night.
 The angels initially refused, for they were going to the city square.
 They eventually relented and agreed to stay at Lot’s house for the night.
 They were there to determine if Sodom was, indeed, as wicked as the outcry against it.
 Before they could go to bed that night, the men from every part of the city surrounded the house.
 They wanted Lot to bring out the men (angels) so that they could have sex with them.

 Remember, Lot had already been tempted by the lust of the eyes—he chose the lush, green plains of Jordan.
 Sin had been crouching at Lot’s door since he chose to live in that evil city.
 As the men of the city surrounded his house, Lot went out to meet with the Sodomites.
-Sin entered into Lot’s heart as he sought to compromise with the men.
+Now, I have never heard a sermon on what happened next.
+Sin entered into Lot’s heart, I believe , as he sought to compromise with the men.
 He offered his two virgin daughters to the men if they would not harm the angels.
 He said, “Look, I have two daughters who have never slept with a man.
 Let me bring them out to you, and you can do what you like with them.
 But don’t do anything to these men, for they have come under the protection of my roof.”
-(Gen 19:8) He sinned by seeking to compromise with evil.
+(Genesis 19:8) He sinned by seeking to compromise with evil.
 Never compromise with sin!
 He told the men that they could, “do what you like with them (his virgin daughters).”
 Perhaps, in his mind, he was doing a good thing.
 What was righteous had become compromised in Lot’s heart when he chose to remain in that wicked city.
 He was so compromised that he was willing to allow his daughters to be subjected to all manner of sexual and physical abuse and even perhaps death when he did not have to give anybody to the Sodomites!
 He could have just refused to give up the angels to those wicked men; he did not have to offer his daughters as sacrifices!

 Lot’s judgment and relationship with the Lord had been seared when he moved his family to Sodom.
 Not only did Lot succumb to sin, but that sinful nature was passed down to his family.
 The angels asked Lot if he had other family members because they were going to destroy the city.
 They told Lot to take all of his family members and get out of the city.
 Lot obviously had other daughters because the Bible states that he spoke to his sons-in-law about leaving before the city was destroyed.
 The sons-in-law refused to believe him.
 Obviously, his married family members had become part of the evil lifestyle of Sodom.
 Ultimately, only his wife and two virgin daughters left Sodom with him; however, his wife looked back at the city after being told not to and she became a pillar of salt.
 His married daughters and their families perished in the city of Sodom.
 Lot and his virgin daughters were the only members of his family that were saved.